 In many cases, you might need to align cells to the left in Excel.
 It is very easy to choose or change alignment in Microsoft Excel.
 Also, you can do this kind of task in bulk within seconds in Microsoft Excel.
-This article demonstrates how to left align in Excel with three handy methods.
+This article demonstrates how to align left in Excel with three handy methods.

-3 Ways to Left Align in Excel
+How to Left Align in Excel: 3 Easy Ways

 Let’s assume you have a dataset where you have the list of a number of employees with their ID and Age.
 In this dataset, the cells for the columns ID, Employee Name, and Age contain an alignment of center.
-At this point, you want to change their alignment to left.
+At this point, you want to change their alignment to the left.
 In the following stages of this article, we will see three methods to do so.

 1. Using Standard Toolbar to Left Align in Excel